medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

   </tr>
   <tr>
     <td class="tg-cxm4"><span style="font-weight:bold">Cardinality</span></td>
-    <td class="tg-t3tv">Each element is described with a minimum and maximum cardinality, describing how many times an element may or shall appear:<br>
+    <td class="tg-t3tv">Each element is described with a minimum and maximum cardinality, determining how many times an element may or shall appear:<br>
     <ul>
       <li> If the minimum cardinality is 0, the element may appear</li>
       <li> If the minimum cardinality is 1, or more the element shall at least appear the number of times stated.</li>